Vintage Hairstyling for Naturally Curly Hair

 The medium size pins are great for just about everything, but the small pins I reserve for small pin curls or any curl or wave around my face.
 They are much easier to conceal.

 I also use traditional hair pins to secure rat rolls and french twists.
 They aren’t tight like a bobby pin but they do hold larger amounts of hair pretty well.

 Well, I think that’s about all my main products and tools.
+Check out my favorites page all of the products and tools that I use regularly.
 I hope this was helpful for you.
 And just remember that practice really does make perfect.
 My best advise is to really get to know your hair, and learn what its strengths and weakness are.
 Be kind to yourself when learning, and most of all, have fun with your styles.

 I look forward to answering your questions.
 I’d also love to hear from you, which hairstyle you’d like to see a tutorial of.